Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 If you’re painting your entire house, you’re going to need a lot of paint.
 Many retailers offer bulk discounts for larger purchases, which can help you save money on big projects.
 While some stores advertise these deals, others may only offer them if you ask.
 When you’re getting your paint mixed, talk to the store manager and mention the scale of your project.
 They may be able to offer a contractor’s discount or a lower price per gallon for buying in five-gallon buckets instead of single gallons.
 Every little bit helps, and you won’t know unless you ask.

-Cut Labor Costs by Doing Your Own Prep Work
+Save on Labor by Doing the Prep Work Yourself

 If you’re hiring a professional, labor will be one of your biggest expenses.
 One of the best ways to lower that cost is by handling some of the prep work yourself.
 Getting your house ready for paint, which includes scraping old paint, cleaning the walls, and making minor repairs, can add $500 to $2,000 to the total cost.
 By taking on these tasks, you can reduce the hours your painter needs to bill.
 Just be sure you know what you’re doing, as improper prep can ruin a paint job.
 If you notice any significant damage to your siding during prep, it’s always best to call in a professional.